gggrv/gggrv.github.io/about/index.md

 ## About the Username

-*Please note, that for privacy reasons I follow the policy of "one disposable non-unique username per platform/service".*
+*Please note, that in non-work-related activities for privacy reasons I follow the policy of "one improvised straightforward disposable and ideally non-unique username per platform/service".
+This way I guarantee at least my own compliance with generally recommended Internet etiquette and end up with lots of curious anecdotes to tell, like the one below:*

-When it was time to come up with the GitHub username, I accidentally stumbled upon this documentary and found the (obviously clickbait) combination of the thumbnail and description to be uncharacteristically funny:
+When it was time to come up with the GitHub username, I accidentally stumbled across this documentary and found the (obviously clickbait) combination of the thumbnail and description to be uncharacteristically funny:
 <br><img src="/assets/about--bbc-cat.png" width="300" alt="Screenshot of the BBC documentary promotion page" ><br><sub>Credit: [BBC](https://www.bbc.co.uk/programmes/p05txr28)</sub><br>
 Then I watched it.
 "Yup, this is exactly what I thought".
 The rumors are, this cute cat can kill a giraffe!
 For a modern city dweller, it is easy to forget about certain things.